newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/sign-lease-food-truck.md

 ### Contract Considerations

-- **Start Date:** Identify a start date on your location that considers industry licenses, or other activities that are out of your control
+- **Start date:** Identify a start date on your location that considers industry licenses, or other activities that are out of your control
-- **Contract Length:** Determine your ideal lease length by analyzing a few `contract considerations|lease-considerations`
+- **Contract length:** Determine your ideal lease length by analyzing a few `contract considerations|lease-considerations`

 ---